Constructor

 - Underscore (

-__) breaks the key into object keys - While dot (
+__) between keys breaks the key into nested objects - Meanwhile a dot (

 Example: